GarrettForsyth/epinions_analysis/README.md

 ## Reflection and Results:

-The results of Kosaraju's algorithm run for the following cases:

-(Recall, total vertices = 131292)
+The results of Kosaraju's algorithm run for the following cases (Recall, total vertices = 131292) :

 Friends arcs only :

 	- There were 88609 SCC's found
 	- The biggest SCC contained 41441 vertices
 	- The next biggest SCC contained 15 vertices

 Enemy arcs only :

 	- 131828 SCC's found
 	- Every one of the 131828 was of size 1

 Unsigned arcs :

 	-same results are friends arcs only

 First off, the enemy arcs don't seem to formulate any sort of network.
 This is to be expected, since in this context, an enemy arc means a user simply 'distrusts' another user's review.
 It is not expected that a user would reciprocate the enemy arc or for any enemy arc groups to form.
 Comparing the SCC's from the friend graph to the SCC's from the unsigned graph, it seems that most of the arcs are friend arcs.
 Considering how influence propagates through friend arcs and not enemy arcs in the network, from this point forward only the friends' arcs will be considered.

 The second major observation is that there is one giant SCC and the others are negligible in comparison.
 Having a giant SCC is a common feature in social networks, so this isn't too surprising to see.
 These results are not too comforting viewed through the eyes of the advertiser.
 Ideally, many close knit groups would have been identified and the key influential people in each would be approached.
 One could consider the plausible situation where there would exist closely knit groups within the Epinions community separated by language.
 That is people would trust or be more influenced by reviews written in their native language while ignoring those in languages they do not understand.
 It would only take two edges to collapse two of these closely knit groups, making them very fragile.
 This is likely why these closely knit groups were not found.
 An interesting extension would be to identify the bridges (edges such that deleting them would split one component into two) in the network in an attempt to break up this large SCC into more distinguished subgroups.
 Considering the vast difference between the sizes of the largest and second largest SCC, only the largest will be considered from this point on.

-Here are the 10 vertices with the highest betweenness centrality found in the largest SCC:
+#### Here are the 10 vertices with the highest betweenness centrality found in the largest SCC:

 ID  Betweenness Centrality (unnormalized)

 59	5.432605660186E12

 1	5.053081321758E12

 57	3.464923128459E12

 324	3.205426860817E12

 119	3.115685891292E12

 175	3.031304239321E12

 44	2.800830296125E12

 22	2.38700230062E12

 10	2.33086131942E12

 78	1.647023917424E12

-And here is a graph showing the general distribution of the betweenness centrality :
+#### And here is a graph showing the general distribution of the betweenness centrality :

 ![alt text](./extras/betweenessCentralityPlot.png)